Improved Stability Estimates and Flight Time Predictions Using Higher-Order Transverse Discontinuity Mapping in Hybrid Dynamical Systems: Piecewise-smooth hybrid systems

 \subsection{Impact oscillator}

-Figure \ref{fig 2} represents an undamped classical harmonic oscillator with unit mass $m$ and unit stiffness $k$ subjected to an external harmonic forcing of frequency $\omega$.
-The corresponding governing equation is described in Eq. \eqref{eq 17}.
+Fig. \ref{fig 2} represents a classical harmonic oscillator with mass $m$, damping constant $c$ and stiffness $k$ subjected to an external harmonic forcing of frequency $\omega$.
+The corresponding non-dimensionalized governing equations for this impact oscillator \cite{de2004calculation} are

-The undeformable impacting barrier \cite{de2004calculation} is placed at $x(t_{0}) = \sigma$.
-At the instant of impact $t = t_0$, the oscillator undergoes an instantaneous reversal of velocity which is modelled as $\dot{x}(t_{+}) = -r \, \dot{x}(t_{-})$ where $t_{+}$ and $t_{-}$ are the instants before and after collision and $r$ depicts the coefficient of restitution.
-The dynamics of a perturbed trajectory can be expressed in the state-space form and evaluated using Eqs. \eqref{eq 7},\eqref{eq 12}.
-The accuracy of the nonsmooth mapping of first order is compared with that of the second order.
-The baseline of the exact values are taken to be the data obtained by numerically integrating two closely spaced trajectories.
-The integration is performed in Mathematica using its inbuilt ODE solver \textit{i.e.,} NDSolve.
-For event detection \textit{i.e.,} when $x(t_-) = \sigma$, Mathematica's event detection routine is implemented.
-The results are numerically accurate up to the $15^{th}$ decimal place.
-The expressions in Eqs. \eqref{eq 18} correspond to the approximation in the flight times of the perturbed trajectory to $\Sigma_2$ after the primary trajectory has impacted this surface.
-The entity $\delta_1$ in Eq. \eqref{eq 18} depicts the linearized expression of Eq. \eqref{eq 7}, \textit{i.e.,} Eq. \eqref{eq 13}.
-The variables $\delta_2$ and $\delta_3$ in Eq. \eqref{eq 18} are obtained from Eq. \eqref{eq 7} by expanding the discriminant upto $\mathcal{O}(1)$ and $\mathcal{O}(2)$ respectively.
-Meanwhile, $\delta_4$ is numerically obtained from Eq. \eqref{eq 7} considering only the positive root in $\delta$.
+where the undeformable impacting barrier is placed at $x(t_i) = \sigma$.
+At the instant of impact $t = t_i$, the oscillator undergoes an instantaneous reversal of velocity, which is modelled as $\dot{x}(t_{+}) = -r \, \dot{x}(t_{-}) = -r v$.
+Here, $t_{-}$ and $t_{+}$ are the instants before and after a collision, and $r \in (0, 1]$ depicts the coefficient of restitution.
+The dynamics of perturbation vectors in the local neighbourhood of the primary state $\mathbf{x}$ is investigated next using Eqs. \eqref{eq 9} and \eqref{eq 11}.
+The first-order non-smooth discontinuity mapping is compared with the higher-order derived in Sec. \ref{sec 2}.
+Two closely spaced trajectories are initiated, post-transient effects, and these trajectories evolve according to the variational form away from the barrier.
+The integration is performed in Mathematica using its built-in ODE solver, NDSolve.
+An event detection routine is implemented for event detection \textit{i.e.,} when $x(t_-) = \sigma$.
+An accuracy of up to 15 digits after the decimal point is ensured to detect impacts with the barrier.